Skip to content

 cla-higher-thinking-blog-web-rev

-With the Internet becoming increasingly important for nearly everybody, I’m amazed to hear that so many Christian leaders and ministries are still reluctant to develop full-time online outreach.
+With the Internet becoming increasingly important for nearly everybody, I’m amazed that many Christian leaders and ministries are still reluctant to develop full-time online outreach.

 The Internet is not a fad.

-Usage continues to soar and there’s no sign of it slowing down.
+Usage continues to soar, and there’s no sign of slowing down.

-In 2013, over 2.7 billion people are using the Internet, which corresponds to 39% of the world’s population.
+In 2013, over 2.7 billion people were using the Internet, representing 39% of the world’s population.

-In the last four and a half years, the number of mobile app downloads has exploded, from essentially zero in early 2008 to a cumulative total of more than 70 billion by year-end 2012.
+In the last four and a half years, mobile app downloads have exploded, from zero in early 2008 to a cumulative total of more than 70 billion by year-end 2012.

 In 2013, we’ll download an additional 70 billion apps.